Learn How Child Custody Works Today With LI Divorce Mediation

 The ultimate, of course, is half and half time.
 Even when one parent has the children for the majority of the time, the other parent stays in touch via text and cell phone.
 The days of the isolated non-custodial parent are mostly in the past.
 Ordinarily the residential custodial parent’s home address is the address for the child’s school enrollment.

-During divorce mediation at the Long Island Center, child support is a major issues, to be negotiated right along with custody.
+During divorce mediation Long Island sessions, child support can be a major issue, to be negotiated right along with custody.

 One of the benefits of a mediated divorce rather than a litigated one is that you have much more flexibility in making the Child Support numbers fit your circumstances.
 We, of course, highly recommend Divorce Mediation on Long Island as it is faster, less expensive, less stressful and family friendly.
 It will help your children as compared to a litigated divorce.